afrigeri/geologic-symbols-qgis/README.md

 1. Clone and work on your local copy or
-2. Send the symbol you would like to add in the 'issue' section above, making sure the new symbol is aligned with the guidelines for designer.
+2. Send the symbol you would like to add in the 'issue' section above on this page.
+Select the 'New Symbol' green tag and attach the xml of the single symbol.

+Remember to follow these simple guidelines:
+1. Symbols should comply as mush as possible with the original instructions.
+If something can not be replicated, just indicate it in the issue tracker for future reference.
+2. __Naming__: all the symbols should be named as follow: [code or id] : [Description].
+This way it will be much more easier to use the symbols in QGIS.

 ### Development of new symbols